prebid/prebid.github.io/dev-docs/modules/51DegreesRtdProvider.md

 ---

 {: .alert.alert-warning :}
-This module loads a dynamically generated JavaScript from cloud.51degrees.com (or your self-hosted domain) based on the evidence (HTTP headers and API results) available.
+This module loads a dynamically generated JavaScript from Cloud API hosted at cloud.51degrees.com (or your self-hosted domain) based on the evidence (HTTP headers and API results) available.
 The external resource is used to handle constant platform and browser evolution without requiring frequent changes to the Prebid source code.

+{: .alert.alert-warning :}
+The Cloud API is **free** to integrate and use.
+To increase limits please check [51Degrees pricing](https://51degrees.com/pricing).

 # 51Degrees RTD Submodule